Paid ad for VFW Post 8248

 The Veterans of Foreign Wars Post No. 8248 is seeking volunteers for its annual Memorial Day graves decoration event at 7:30 a.m.
-Saturday at cemeteries in Galveston County.
+Saturday at cemeteries in Hitchcock, La Marque and Texas City.
 Volunteers also will be needed to help with the recovery of the flags at 4 p.m.
 Monday.
 For information and to sign up, call Frank Furleigh at 409-770-4366 or 409-945-3792.

 Recommended for you